Acitulen/DebugMod/3.0.0/README.md

 **⚠️WARNING⚠️ This version of DebugMod is designed to function with VotV-pa0082b_0006.
 Using older or newer versions of the game may cause errors!**

-If you have any suggestions or found a bug you can send it as "issue" in my [gitHub repository](https://github.com/Acitulen/DebugMod).
+If you have any suggestions or found a bug you can send it as "issue" in my [github repository](https://github.com/Acitulen/DebugMod).

 # Binds (default):